redpanda-data/connect/website/docs/components/outputs/nanomsg.md

 ### `urls`

-`array` A list of URLs to connect to.
+A list of URLs to connect to.
 If an item of the list contains commas it will be expanded into multiple URLs.

+Type: `array`
+Default: `["tcp://localhost:5556"]`

 ```yaml
 # Examples